steampilot/SwissPaymentSlipTcpdf/README.md

 License
 -------

-SwissPaymentSlipFpdf is licensed under the MIT License - see the [LICENSE](https://github.com/ravage84/SwissPaymentSlipTcpdf/blob/master/LICENSE) file for details.
+SwissPaymentSlipTcpdf is licensed under the MIT License - see the [LICENSE](https://github.com/ravage84/SwissPaymentSlipTcpdf/blob/master/LICENSE) file for details.

 Thanks to
 ---------